co360/soda-hol/3-clone-git-repo-and-build-docker-image.md

   Initializing web server module
   Web server listening on localhost:3000
   ```
 - Test the image by opening a browser and navigating to **localhost:3000**.
-If you see the following app, then you're ready to proceed to the next lab.
+If you see the following app, then you're ready to proceed to the next module.

   ![todo app](images/2/todo-app.png)

 ### Summary

 At this point, you have the starter application running in a docker container.
 If you test the app by adding some todos, you'll find that the todos are not saved.
 This is because the CRUD functionality for the REST API hasn't been added yet.
-You'll add that logic using the SODA APIs in the next lab.
+You'll add that logic using the SODA APIs in the next module.